xuankimtran/docs-1/pages/katalon-studio/docs/configure-keyboard-shortcuts.md

 ---
-title: "Configure Keybindings"
+title: "Configure Key bindings"
 sidebar: katalon_studio_docs_sidebar
 permalink: katalon-studio/docs/configure-keyboard-shortcuts.html
 redirect_from:
 description: "How to configure keybinding (keyboard shortcuts) in Katalon Studio"
 ---

-Katalon Studio provides different keybinding schemes that contain predefined keyboard shortcuts.
+Katalon Studio provides different key binding schemes that contain predefined keyboard shortcuts.
 You can select a scheme and customize the shortcuts to optimize your workflow.

-This guide shows you how to configure a keybinding scheme and export the scheme into an external file.
+This guide shows you how to configure a key binding scheme and export the scheme into an external file.

-## Configure a Keybinding Scheme
+## Configure a Key Binding Scheme

-To configure a keybinding scheme, follow these steps:
+To configure a key binding scheme, follow these steps:

 1. Open Katalon Studio.
 From the main menu, go to **Window > Katalon Studio Preferences > General > Keys**.